daveremy/clubexpress-sdk/docs/development/next-session-plan.md

 - Court availability might be loaded dynamically with JavaScript
 - Filtering options might be complex or require multiple requests
 - Pagination handling might be required for clubs with many courts
+- Different clubs might have different court naming conventions

 ## Success Criteria

 - The court discovery methods should work with the actual ClubExpress platform
 - All tests should pass
 - The API should be well-documented
 - The module should be integrated into the main SDK export
+- The implementation should follow our HTTP-first approach

+## Preparation

+Before the next session, we should:

+1. Explore the ClubExpress court booking pages manually to understand the flow
+2. Take screenshots or save HTML of relevant pages for analysis
+3. Identify any club-specific customizations that might affect the implementation
+4. Review the authentication module to ensure we can leverage it effectively for court discovery